Nauja/raft-mods/README.md

 Then you can install each mod with the Install mod button from the website.

-## Build

-Simply zip the `banner.jpg`, `icon.png`, `.cs`, `modinfo.json` files of desired mod and change to extension to `.rmod`.

-Then right click on the file and choose to open it with Raft Mod Loader.

 ## Installation (BepInEx)

 You can find pre-built versions of my mods at https://www.nexusmods.com (see links below).